 INDIC ATOR INDICATOR TYPE RELEVANT COMMUNITY OUTCOMES AND COUNCIL OBJECTIVES RELEVANT DISTRICT PLAN OUTCOMES AND HOW IT INFORMS THESE OUTCOMES Relevant Outcome Statements: An environment that is appreciated, protected, and sustained for future generations.
 Safe and secure communities.
-A lifetime of good health and wellbeing. already within a hazard area, the reasonable risk of the hazard is reduced and/or mitigated by minimum floor NH1 Natural Hazard Events State severity.
-Information on natu ncil to monitor trends around the type and nature of natural hazards occurring in the Hastings District, and their ral hazard events (such as significant flood events, storm surge events, rural fire events, and coastal erosion trends) ne, contribute to an understanding of the effects of climate change in the District.
-NH2 Area of Land Identified as Natural Hazards area State and Response This indicator indicates the sta ate of the environment in terms of risk/vulnerability to natural hazards.
-NH3 Number of Consents for Subdivision/Land Development within the Natural Hazards area Pressure This indicator will indicate any y trends toward, and pressure for, development of land identified as subject to natural hazards.
-NH4 Building consents granted within Natural Hazards area Pressure Monitoring the number of but to be identified. ilding consents granted within areas identified in the District Plan as Natural Hazards enables pressure on these areas
+A lifetime of good health and wellbeing. already within a hazard area, the reasonable risk of the hazard is reduced and/or mitigated by minimum floor NH1 Natural Hazard Events State This indicator will enable Council to monitor trends around the type and nature of natural hazards occurring in the Hastings District, and their severity.
+Information on natural hazard events (such as significant flood events, storm surge events, rural fire events, and coastal erosion trends) will also, over a long timeframe, contribute to an understanding of the effects of climate change in the District.
+NH2 Area of Land Identified as Natural Hazards area State and Response This indicator indicates the state of the environment in terms of risk/vulnerability to natural hazards.
+NH3 Number of Consents for Subdivision/Land Development within the Natural Hazards area Pressure This indicator will indicate any trends toward, and pressure for, development of land identified as subject to natural hazards.
+NH4 Building consents granted within Natural Hazards area Pressure Monitoring the number of building consents granted within areas identified in the District Plan as Natural Hazards enables pressure on these areas to be identified.